Red flag symptoms

-It is important to know about symptoms, such as headaches, visual field changes, galactorrhoea, menstrual irregularities, excessive weight gain, neck swellings, mood changes and any difficulty conceiving.
-Other key questions are:
+It is important to find out about other symptoms, such as headaches, visual field changes, galactorrhoea, menstrual irregularities, excessive weight gain, neck swellings, mood changes and any difficulty conceiving.

 - Have there been any features of virilism, such as deepening voice or changes in external genitalia?